opensearch-project/opensearch-go/USER_GUIDE.md

 #### AWS SDK V2

-AWS SDK V2 for Go can be used for various service options.
-To create a client, please see the example below:
+Use the AWS SDK v2 for Go to authenticate with Amazon OpenSearch service.

 ```go
 package main